 Members of the Berry and Rudd families continue to own and manage the business.

 Berry Bros. & Rudd's principal business activities consist of the following:

 - Wine and sourcing: we buy wines from third-party suppliers in the UK and around the world.

 - Marketing and sales: we market and sell our products via our own dedicated marketing and sales teams and through appointed distributors and agents.

 PLANNING HOW WE ASSESS & MANAGE RISK

-As part of our initiative to identify and mitigate risk we are in the process of implementing systems to:
+As part of our initiative to identify and mitigate risk we have implemented systems to: